A house clad entirely in stucco is a thing of beauty. There’s no doubt about that.

 The durability of the stucco will come from a well-balanced mixture of Portland cement, sand, and water.

 Each ingredient should conform to the standard specification set by the National Institute of Standards and Technology of the Department of Commerce.
-Apart from that, the mixture should be cured well to prevent it from cracking.
+Apart from that, the mixture needs to be completely cured before depending on the wall’s integrity.

 Faulty stucco installation